laraAkg/SP-project/README.md

 docker run -d -p 80:80 lara283/flask-app

 3. Access the Application:
-Open http://localhost in your web browser to access the application.
+Open http://localhost in your web browser to access the application

 **Instructions for Using the Application via Docker Desktop:**
-1. Launch Docker Desktop on your local computer.
+1. Launch Docker Desktop on your local computer
-2. Search for the Docker image lara283/flask-app on Docker Hub.
+2. Search for the Docker image lara283/flask-app on Docker Hub
-3. Click on the desired image and select "Pull".
+3. Click on the desired image and select "Pull"
-4. Click on the downloaded image and select "Run".
+4. Click on the downloaded image and select "Run"
 5. Click on Optional settings and set Host port to 80
 6. Click on Run
-7. Open http://localhost in your web browser to access the application.
+7. Open http://localhost in your web browser to access the application
 8. Enter your Username and chase the highscore!

 ### country_code_data_utils.ipynb